Research & Publications

 Submitted, under Review

-Malcolm, B. Feminist politics in learning, collaboration, and technology: A cry for equity and justice in CSCL spaces.
+Malcolm, B., & Borge, M. Feminist politics in learning, collaboration, and technology: A cry for equity and justice in CSCL spaces.
 International Journal of Computer-Supported Collaborative Learning. [currently revise and resubmit]

 Malcolm, B. Finding home: A trans of color critique for social design experiments.
 Journal of the Learning Sciences.